Q: Who built the Gila Cliff Dwellings?

 Q: Can we go inside the dwellings?

 A: Yes!
-We just ask that you help us protect the 700 year old walls by staying on the trail at all times and not touching the structures.
+We just ask that you help us protect the 700 year old walls by staying on the trail at all times and not touching or leaning on the structures.

 Q: Where can we eat?

 A: There is no food or drink (other than water) allowed on the trail or in the dwellings.
-There are picnic tables at the Gila Visitor Center, Upper and Lower Scorpion Campgrounds, and near the cliff dwellings trailhead.
-If you don't bring food and snacks with you, you may find limited packaged food at Doc Campbell's Post located 3 miles from the Gila Visitor Center.
-The closest restaurant is at the intersection of NM 15 and NM 35, about 1/2-hour away.
-Another restaurant is along NM 35 in Mimbres, about 1 hour away.
-There are several restauraunts in Silver City, about 1 1/2-hours away.
+There are picnic tables at the Gila Visitor Center, Upper and Lower Scorpion Campgrounds, andbehind the Trailhead Museum.
+If you don't bring food and snacks with you, you may find limited packaged food at the Visitor Center or at Doc Campbell's Trading Post.
+Most of the restauraunt choices are in Silver City, about 1 1/2-hours away.
 Some restaurants may be seasonally operated, so please call ahead to confirm availability.

 Q: Why don't you have any trash cans?